-New York Institute of Technology College of Osteopathic Medicine at Arkansas State University (NYITCOM at Arkansas) has partnered with Baptist Memorial Health Care to help train future doctors.
+New York Institute of Technology College of Osteopathic Medicine on the Jonesboro campus of Arkansas State University (NYITCOM at Arkansas) has partnered with Baptist Memorial Health Care to help train future doctors.

-The agreement identifies up to 25 NYITCOM medical student positions that will be dedicated specifically to students who want to train at Baptist Memorial Health Care facilities during medical school.
+The partnership agreement identifies up to 25 NYITCOM-Arkansas medical student positions that will be dedicated specifically to students who want to train at Baptist Memorial Health Care facilities during medical school.

-Students selected to participate in the program will have some designated opportunities through the Baptist Memorial Health Care system during their first and second year, and participants will execute their year three and year four clerkships at one of Baptist's 22 hospitals.
-In subsequent years the program can increase up to 50 students in the Baptist-NYITCOM cohort.
+Students selected to participate in the program will have some designated opportunities through the Baptist Memorial Health Care system during their first and second years, and participants will undertake their third- and fourth-year clerkships at one of Baptist's 22 renowned hospitals.